dec112/lost/README.md

-# DEC112 LoST Service and DEC112 LoST Module (kamailio)
+# DEC112 LoST Service and DEC112 LoST Module

 __The follwing links guide you to information how to build the LoST service and the LoST module from sources.__